opensearch-project/oui/wiki/releasing-versions.md

 * Unless it is unreasonable, begin by performing a full release from the `master` branch.
 This ensures the changelog is prepared for referencing later by the backport, and pulls in all commits that will be used by the backport.
   * Switch to `master` - `git checkout master`
   * Run the release script and follow the prompts - `npm run release`
-* Identify the target version of EUI to patch; GitHub issue says the new version should be `22.3.1` and I confirmed the patch's base is `22.3.0`
+* Identify the target version of OUI to patch; GitHub issue says the new version should be `22.3.1` and I confirmed the patch's base is `22.3.0`
-  * in the EUI git repo, checkout the release tag the patch is intended for - `git checkout v22.3.0`
+  * in the OUI git repo, checkout the release tag the patch is intended for - `git checkout v22.3.0`
   * create a new branch from the versioned tag, the name is unimportant but I use the target version without a leading `v` - `git checkout -b 22.3.1`
 * Run `yarn` to ensure you have the correct dependencies for that point in time installed
 * Apply the commit(s) with the desired changes